© iStock by Getty Images

 Data is a driver of innovation for industries and SMEs to develop new products and services.
 Data also contributes to the European Green Deal: it helps to protect our planet by optimising our energy efficiency and reducing our carbon footprint.
 By collecting information on the environment, data can help us fight climate emergencies, such as floods and wildfires.
 And, by monitoring the energy consumption of buildings and cars, data can help us reduce our carbon production.

 To leverage this potential, data needs to be shared in a trusted way respecting EU rules and values.
 For example, in the area of data protection, and respect of intellectual property and trade secrets.
-That is why we are creating a new model with clear rules: a European single market for data, which is open, yet sovereign.
-This will be a powerful engine for innovation and new jobs.
+Hence, our initiative involves crafting a framework with explicit guidelines — a European single market for data - that balances openness with sovereignty.
+This initiative is poised to serve as a catalyst for innovation and creation of new jobs.

 Key elements of the European data strategy include: